Fax for Home Health Agencies: Why It Still Runs the Industry

 Home health agencies typically run lean on administrative staff.
 A fax machine that jams, runs out of toner, or drops pages during a busy morning is not just an inconvenience.
 It is a patient care delay.
 A physician order that does not arrive means services cannot start.
 A prior authorization that does not go through means a claim that does not get paid.

 Online fax eliminates the hardware entirely.
 Your intake coordinator sends a physician order request from the same browser they use for everything else.
 Your field nurses can send clinical documentation from any device.
-A fax confirmation page arrives by email for every transmission, giving your agency documented proof of delivery.
+A fax confirmation page records the current supported carrier outcome for the transmission.
+It does not prove that a person opened the document.
 No paper, no toner, no jammed feed tray.

 How Home Health Agencies Use FaxDrop